 If you post too often, you’re at risk of boring your audience.
 After all, they don’t want to see posts from you round the clock.
 The opposite, however, is equally damaging as it means your audience is likely to forget about you if they don’t hear enough from you.

-Thus, the correct way to go about posting is finding the right balance between too often and too less for each social channel.
+Thus, the correct way to go about posting is to find the right balance between too often and too less for each social channel.

 Take a page from Career Contessa’s Instagram page that posts twice daily.
 This way their audience knows when to hear from them and they remain in their followers’ feeds daily as well.